Vince is a technical writer working in the medical research field. He also enjoys exploring literature in his free time.

 Determinants of Health

 According to Maurer and Smith (2009), the epidemiological triangle comprises four parts: host, environment, agent, and time.
-Humans are the host for influenza as they are the animal capable of full blown infection.
+Humans are the host for influenza as they are the animal capable of full-blown infection.
 The weaker a human’s immune system, the more suitable a host for the virus.
-Immunocompromised patients are at extremely high risk with regards to influenza.
+Immunocompromised patients are at extremely high risk with regard to influenza.
 (CDC, 2016).

-One important environmental factor discussed by Graham-Rowe (2011) is the animal carriers fo the disease.
+One important environmental factor discussed by Graham-Rowe (2011) is the animal carriers of the disease.
 Strains of the illness such as H1N1 (swine flu) and H5N1 (bird flu) can have reservoirs in these respective animals.
 Any human exposed to these animals due to geography or livelihood is at a higher risk of infection.
-Other environmental factors exist such as exposure to other hosts.
-A health care worker is in one of the most exposed situations, and has a poor environmental determinant of health as compared to someone who has very little risk of exposure (CDC, 2016).
+Other environmental factors exist, such as exposure to other hosts.
+A health care worker is in one of the most exposed situations and has a poor environmental determinant of health as compared to someone who has very little risk of exposure (CDC, 2016).

 The agent of the virus is the moisture particles by which the virus is transmitted between people.
 Very simple hygienic practices can affect this determinant of health, such as covering one’s mouth during sneezing or coughing and hand washing.
 One’s education about disease prevention and the adherence to such protocol is an important determining factor in influenza risk (CDC, 2016).